SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 PC1 explains approximately **37% of total standardized return variance** and captures broad market-wide movement.

-It is therefore used as the primary measure of overall market activity.
+It is therefore used as the primary measure of overall market activity, and is the main source of information that explained the latent regimes.

 ### PC2 — Cyclical vs. Defensive Factor